kichirouhoshino/deadbeef-flatpak/README.md

 My fork of saivert's DeaDBeeF Flatpak packaging

 Combined changes:
-- Builds with GTKNativeFileChooser
+- Build with GTKNativeFileChooser
-- Makes use of saivert's pulseaudio output plugin
+- Replace built-in pulseaudio with saivert's improved pulseaudio output plugin
-- Removes default pulseaudio plugin and alsa plugin
+- Remove default pulseaudio plugin and alsa plugin
+- Add gtkmm3 and taglib to allow some plugins to work
 - Can recursively scan for plugins in the `/app/extensions` directory

 Flatpak extensions load their files to `/app/extensions`, with each extension having its own folder.
 You can find the currently available plugins in the `plugins` folder in this repo.
 You can make your own extension, or put your plugins at `~/.local/lib/deadbeef` or `~/.local/lib64/deadbeef` as always.